-Author: Nicholas O'Regan, Abby Ghobadian
+Authors: Nicholas O'Regan, Abby Ghobadian

 Addresses: Centre for Interdisciplinary Strategic Management Research, Middlesex University Business School, The Burroughs, London NW4 4BT, UK. ' Centre for Interdisciplinary Strategic Management Research, Middlesex University Business School, The Burroughs, London NW4 4BT, UK

 Abstract: In today|s turbulent environment, managers increasingly need reliable navigational tools to achieve competitive advantage.
 Many academics and practitioners consider strategic planning to be such a tool.
 This view is supported by empirical evidence that shows a close correlation between well-developed strategic plans and superior performance.
 However, to-date there is no consensus on what ||strategic planning|| is and what its main characteristics are.
 This has resulted in a degree of confusion leading to some doubts on the value of the strategic planning process.
 This paper identifies the key factors and sub-factors in the strategic planning process.

 Keywords: strategic planning; competitive advantage; management tools; decision making.

-Int.
-J. of Process Management and Benchmarking, 2005 Vol.1, No.1, pp.63 - 81
+International Journal of Process Management and Benchmarking, 2005 Vol.1 No.1, pp.63 - 81